chasetraver/gamefinder/README.txt

 flask-paginate 0.8.1
 requests 2.25.1
 urllib3 1.26.5
+lxml 4.7.1

 All the necessary image credits for this project are on the about page, but to repeat them:
 All images of board games with the exception of the GameFinder "logo" come from Board Game Geek.
-The wood texture background was from myfreetextures.com Everything else was free to use commercial license.
+The wood texture background was from myfreetextures.com Everything else was free to use commercial license, or my own creation.